zama-ai/concrete/docs/compilation/multi_precision.md

 %2 = add(%0, %1)        # EncryptedScalar<uint5>
 return %2
 ```

-Most operations cannot change the encoding, which means that the input and output bit-widths need to be the same.
-However, there is an operation which can change the encoding: the table lookup operation.
+## Encoding flexibility with Table Lookup

-Let's say you have this graph:
+Most operations cannot change the encoding, requiring the input and output bit-widths to remain the same.
+However, the table lookup operation can change the encoding.
+For example, consider the following graph:

 ```
 %0 = x                    # EncryptedScalar<uint2>        ∈ [0, 3]
 %1 = y                    # EncryptedScalar<uint5>        ∈ [0, 31]